bcorporaal/Toko/README.md

 Integrates libraries like Tweakpane and p5.capture, into a html template to add functions like video and image capture, parameter panel and easy resizing.

 Because I like to keep things simple and avoid commandline tools, I'm using [CodeKit](https://codekitapp.com/) to compile the files.
-This means that the importing of classes follows a specific that works well with CodeKit but might not be what you're used to or is best practice.
+This means that the importing of classes follows a specific structure that works well with CodeKit but might not be what you're used to or is best practice.
 Ah well…

 ## Key Classes & Functions